4.1 The conference of difference

 | Nesting (conferences within conferences; the hierarchical structuring that enables scale without loss of coherence) |

-The candidate invariants identified in 4.1.2 suggest that the Conference of Difference is not a metaphor applied to disparate fields but a processual reality that manifests across all domains of existence.
+The invariant patterns identified in 4.1.2 — the engine of Atonement-Forgiveness, the constitutive thresholds of Limogenesis, the shortcut of Compression, the scale of Nesting, the modal axis of Co-petition/Competition, and the observed pattern of Reciprocity — suggest that the Conference of Difference is not a metaphor applied to disparate fields but a processual reality that manifests across all domains of existence.
 To move from suggestion to evidence, this section presents a systematic mapping: each major domain (as introduced in Section 3) is examined for the specific form the CoD takes there and the invariant features it exhibits.

 |---|---|---|